Receptivity: A Seated Strength

 Softening survival patterns in love and marriage.

 Receptivity is not something we often think of as strength.
 It can look passive from the outside.
 Weak, yielding, as if we are giving something up.
-But in my experience, receptivity is one of the most grounded forms of strength there is.
+But in my experience, receptivity actually takes a lot of courage, and in its softness, it unlocks intimacy, and ambition.

 In my marriage, I lived in defense for a long time.
 Disappointment, while uncomfortable, became familiar.
 I did not realize it was a survival response.
 I simply thought I had high standards, or that I was being clear about what mattered to me.